 The Holy Spirit led the founders of this organization to start Newpoint Partnership.
 Jesus Christ is the leader of it, it exists to glorify Jesus Christ and the Father, and is wholly dependent upon Him for its continuance.
 The men and women below are currently serving Jesus at Newpoint…

 Rich Angerer is a native of New Jersey, where he and his wife, Barb, raised and homeschooled their 4 children.
 God moved them through several churches during those 20 years, each time growing and pruning them.
 With a desire to be in Christian ministry, Rich retired a few years early from his commercial airline job and they moved to Brunswick in 2016.
 In looking for ministry opportunities here, Rich joined The Gideons International.
-Through this organization he has been ministering to and discipling men each week in the Ware State Prison tier cells for almost 2 years.
+Through this organization he weekly ministered to and discipled men in Ware State Prison tier cells for more than 2 years.
 It is due to several experiences he has had with men there that God placed Newpoint Partnership on his heart.
-Rich and Barb are members of Maranatha Baptist Church and peer counselors at Skylark in Brunswick.
+Rich and Barb are members of Community Church in Brunswick and peer counselors at Skylark in Brunswick.